mobilemuaythai/mobilemuaythai.github.io/README.md

+---
+title: Mobile Muay Thai: intense workouts in your home or gym by Muay Thai pros
+---

 ## Why Mobile Muay Thai?
-- More cardio than cross fit
+- More cardio than Crossfit
-- More flexibility than yoga
+- More flexibility than Yoga
-- More authenticity than boxersize
+- More authenticity than "Boxercise"
-- More self defence than Taikwando
+- More self-defence than Tae Kwon-do
-- Less intimidating that a Muay Thai Gym - We come to you
+- Less intimidating than a Muay Thai Gym
 - English or Thai instructors

 ## Pricing